Rafostar/gnome-shell-extension-cast-to-tv/README.md

 ## How to use
 Detailed instructions related to configuration and using the extension are in the [wiki](https://github.com/Rafostar/gnome-shell-extension-cast-to-tv/wiki).<br>
-You can also find some usage examples there.
+You can also find some usage examples and firewall config there.

 Check out [FAQ](https://github.com/Rafostar/gnome-shell-extension-cast-to-tv/wiki/FAQ), before asking questions.